abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

 - [x] Add dark bootstrap carousel option as shortcode parameter.
 - [ ] Add resize option parameter to dynamically set the image size (this can break EXIF metadata), or use other methods for scaling the images.
 - [x] Add shortcode parameter to fetch a specific EXIF field, or fallback to image filename ~~for non-jpeg images, or other source for captions~~.
-- [ ] Add EXIF caption to lightbox pulled from jpeg metadata.
+- [x] Add parameter to fetch the lightbox caption: EXIF to fetch jpeg metadata or FILENAME to fetch the file name.
 - [x] Add parameters and conditional functions to show or hide the `controls` in the carousel.
 - [x] Add parameters and conditional functions to show or hide the `indicators` in the carousel.
 - [x] Add option to disable lightbox functionality and use only the carousel functions.